qtranslate/qtranslate-xt/readme.txt

 ### 3.4.5.4 ###
 * Enhancement: Translation of language names to other languages: [Issue #264](https://github.com/qTranslate-Team/qtranslate-x/issues/264).
 Thanks to [benique](https://github.com/benique).
 * Enhancement: Moved meta tag "generator" to a separate action: [Issue #244](https://github.com/qTranslate-Team/qtranslate-x/issues/244).
+* Enhancement: PNG files have been further compressed with advanced algorightms: [PR #279](https://github.com/qTranslate-Team/qtranslate-x/pull/279).
+Thanks to [benique](https://github.com/benique).
+* Enhancement: Translation of colon ':' to satisfy French language and may be some other.
 * Fix: enabled back translation of posts in `qtranxf_postsFilter` with filter 'raw'.

 ### 3.4.5.3 ###